Floydlang/floyd/docs/floyd_systems_ref.md

 ## LOCAL FILE SYSTEM COMPONENT

 ???
 TBD
 All file system functions are blocking.
-If you want to do something else while waiting, run the file system calls in a separate clock.
-There are no futures, callbacks, async / await etc. It is very easy to write a function that does lots of processing and conditional file system calls etc and run it concurrently with other things.
+If you want to do something else while waiting, run the file system calls in a separate actor.
+There are no futures, callbacks, async / await or equivalents.
+It is very easy to write a function that does lots of processing and conditional file system calls etc and run it concurrently with other things.

 ???
 Simple file API
-	file_handle open_fileread(string path) unpure
+	file_handle open_fileread(string path) impure
-	file_handle make_file(string path) unpure
+	file_handle make_file(string path) impure
-	void close_file(file_handle h) unpure
+	void close_file(file_handle h) impure

-	vec<ubyte> v = readfile(file_handle h, int start = 0, int size = 100) unpure
+	vec<ubyte> v = readfile(file_handle h, int start = 0, int size = 100) impure
-	delete_fsnode(string path) unpure
+	delete_fsnode(string path) impure

-	make_dir(string path, string name) unpure
+	make_dir(string path, string name) impure
-	make_file(string path, string name) unpure
+	make_file(string path, string name) impure